 With budgets tighter than ever, inexpensive entertainment options are in high demand – particularly those close to home.
 But there’s no need to waste time and money at the local cinema when you can watch a movie amid the fresh air in your own outdoor home theater.

-1. Video Screen: When it comes to setting up a budget-friendly outdoor movie screen, just about anything goes, including white bedsheets, blackout cloth (available at most fabric stores), canvas dropcloths, plywood, backer board, or even a smooth white wall.
+1. Video Screen: When it comes to setting up a budget-friendly outdoor movie screen, just about anything goes, including white bedsheets, blackout cloth (available at most fabric stores), canvas drop cloths, plywood, backer board, or even a smooth white wall.
+Or, for the best viewing possibilities, pick up a portable outdoor theater screen.

 2. Projector: Dust off an old LCD or DLP projector and bring it outside.
 If you need to start from scratch, projectors can be purchased new for anywhere from $500 – $1500.
-Or scour classified ads, garage sales and reputable online home theater forums for less expensive used projectors.
+Or scour social media market sites, garage sales and reputable online home theater forums for less expensive used projectors.

 3. Speakers: Don’t jump to the conclusion that you need to invest in full-on Surround Sound or dedicated outdoor speakers – while they do sound great, you’re better off saving your cash and pumping the home theater audio through old stereo speakers, instead.